ghostwords/chameleon/README.md

 Browser fingerprinting protection for everybody.

-Currently makes Chrome look like Tor Browser to [Panopticlick](https://panopticlick.eff.org/).
+Chameleon is a Chrome privacy extension that makes Chrome look like Tor Browser to [Panopticlick](https://panopticlick.eff.org/).

-The number over the toolbar button counts the number of distinct attempts to collect information about your browser on the current page.
+The number over Chameleon's button counts the number of distinct attempts to collect information about your browser on the current page.
+Higher numbers suggest fingerprinting is taking place.
+Chameleon will soon support submitting fingerprinting attempts, to better understand fingerprinting and subsequently improve Chameleon's functionality.

+Chameleon for Firefox is in the works.

 ### Before: